 Further, the country/territory with the lowest score is the one where public sector corruption is perceived to be greatest among those included in the list.
-There are more than 200 sovereign nations in the world, and the 2012 CPI ranks [TBC] of them.
 The CPI provides no information about countries/territories that are not included in the index.